Liz (American singer): Early life and career

-Liz was born in Los Angeles to Jewish parents, and grew up working in the arts.
+Liz was born in Los Angeles and grew up working in the arts.
 For 13 years of her childhood, she was a ballerina and danced with The Joffrey Ballet of Chicago for a period of time.
 In addition to dancing and music, she also has a background in acting and has had several cameos in TV shows, co-starred in feature-length films, and has appeared in commercials throughout her artistic career.

 She has stated that she has wanted to be a musician since she was little and began to sing around seven years old.
 She started working with writers and producers when she was 13 years old after she auditioned for the girl group No Secrets which she did not make.

 Throughout her teens and early twenties, Liz performed acoustically at small venues in Los Angeles with her keyboard and would sell CDs at her shows.